 If not, you can choose "send a control request to your partner" and click "OK".
 Then, your partner will receive a control request.
 The Allow shall be chosen; otherwise, you are unable to connect to the destination computer.

 After the remote connection is established between the two devices, you can see the desktop of the destination computer on the client computer.
 And you can view the files saved on the remote computer, run apps on it, and so on.
-AnyViewer offers shortcuts of many operations, including run CMD, open Task Manager, Lock the remote computer, etc.
+AnyViewer offers shortcuts to many operations, including running CMD, opening Task Manager, locking the remote computer, etc.